The Foxbusters

-The Foxbusters is a British animated TV series very loosely based on the Dick King-Smith book The Foxbusters.
+The Foxbusters is a British animated TV series that is loosely based on the 1978 Dick King-Smith book The Fox Busters.
 It was made by Cosgrove Hall, and consists of two series of thirteen 11-minute episodes each, made between 1999 and 2000.
 The show was co-written by the animation partnership of David Max Freedman and Alan Gilbey, and occasionally with Joel Jessup as a third writer.
 It was directed by Jon Doyle.

+Which led to its receiving two major awards in 2000, The show won two major awards in 2000: a BAFTA for 'Best Animated Series' and the other was from the British Animation Awards for 'Best Children's Series'. and the British Animation Awards for "Best Children's Series".

+Despite being a critical success, the show did not enjoy the same level of commercial success as some of its competitors and the show ended in 2000 after just two series.
+While not seeing much commercial success upon release, In spite of this and in more recent years the show and the series is still fondly remembered by fans and has picked up a cult following, particularly in furry fandom.

-The show itself is laden with gags and action.
-It also won two major awards in 2000; a BAFTA for "Best Animated Series" and the British Animation Awards for "Best Children's Series".
-The show had been up for consideration for US buyers, but they were put off by certain voice over comments on the barnyard action and never aired in the United States.
+While the show was broadcast in Europe Africa, Australia, and Asia, the show had been picked up for consideration for US buyers and broadcasters but they were put off by the certain voice over comments on the barnyard action and never aired in the United States.

 Plot

-The show is primarily set on Foxearth Farm, a fictional farm based in the English countryside in the West Midlands, which is dominated by a variety of animals, particularly the chickens.
+The show is primarily set on Foxearth Farm, a fictional farm based in the English countryside in the West Midlands, which is dominated by a variety of animals, such as horses, cows, donkeys, cats, dogs, ducks, and particularly the chickens.
 The Foxbusters are three chickens, Ransome, Sims, and Jeffries (named after the British agricultural machinery maker of the same name), who have the unlikely ability to fly.
 Each has a different personality; Ransome is the best flyer, Sims is the smartest and Jeffries is the comic relief.
-The Foxbusters also have the ability to spit grit like machine guns, and drop hard-boiled eggs like they were bombs - and these are used to effect among other methods to keep the hungry pack of foxes in Foxearth Forest at bay.
+The Foxbusters also have the ability to fly chase the foxes and spit grit like machine guns, and drop hard-boiled eggs like they were bombs - and these are used to effect among the other methods to keep the hungry pack of foxes in Foxearth Forest at bay.

+The arguments and conversations between the chickens make an effective comedy.
+The foxes have the attempts to get better of the chickens but are usually unsuccessful, but they add a lot of humor to the show, as much as the chickens do, and nonetheless incredibly creative.
+The show itself is laden with gags and action, and is of quality.